South Sudan Appeal

 Humanitarian needs

-South Sudan is going through the worst humanitarian crisis since independence, and children are the most affected group.
-The situation continued to deteriorate in 2022, leaving 8.9 million people, including 4.7 million children, with ever-greater humanitarian needs.
-In 2022, 90,000 South Sudanese fled the country seeking refuge in neighbouring countries.
-Conflict, persistent and unprecedented flooding, disease outbreaks and food insecurity continue to compound the complex, chronic needs of the most vulnerable, especially children.
-The increasing costs of fuel and staple foods - driven by the depreciation of the South Sudanese pound and global supply chain disruptions, continue to exacerbate vulnerabilities.
-Considerable internal and cross-border displacement has further strained scarce resources, livelihoods and basic services and has increased protection risks and intercommunal tensions.
-The Revitalized Agreement on the Resolution of the Conflict in the Republic of South Sudan has been extended for two additional years, postponing elections until late 2024.
-The slow implementation of the Agreement remains a trigger for violence across many parts of the country.
-Currently, there are 2.2 million displaced people, many of whom need durable, longer-term solutions that build social cohesion and contribute to peace.
-Furthermore, climate resilience programming is critical as extreme weather events have direct repercussions on peace and security.
+Considerable internal and cross-border displacement has further strained scarce resources, livelihoods, and basic services and has increased protection risks and intercommunal tensions.
+The Revitalized Agreement on the Resolution of the Conflict in the Republic of South Sudan has been extended for two additional years, postponing elections until early 2024.
+The slow implementation of the agreement remains a trigger for violence across many parts of the country.
+There are 1.9 million displaced people, many of whom need durable, longer-term solutions that build social cohesion and contribute to peace.
+Furthermore, climate resilience programming is critical as extreme weather events directly affect peace and security.

 UNICEF’s strategy

+Preparedness actions will adopt a risk-informed approach, with a focus on climate resilience and conflict to strengthen communities' resilience to shocks.
+The humanitarian response is informed by contextual analysis that promotes a conflict-sensitive approach, with a strong focus on social cohesion, contributing to peacebuilding and the linkages between humanitarian and development programmes.
 UNICEF will continue to meet needs, prioritizing children and women through an integrated package of life-saving services.
-A multisectoral, systems-based approach will be taken to address nutritional needs.
-This includes better alignment with food security, health, WASH and social and behaviour change.
+A multi-sectoral and systems-based approach will be taken to address nutritional needs.
+This includes alignment with food security, health, WASH, and social and behavior change.
 Health efforts will focus on addressing preventable disease outbreaks and maternal and newborn care.
-WASH will provide an integrated package of services to improve access to safe drinking water, sanitation, including menstrual hygiene, and key behaviour change messages to prevent the spread of communicable diseases.
+WASH will provide an integrated package of services to improve access to safe drinking water, and sanitation, including menstrual hygiene, and key behavior change messages to prevent the spread of communicable diseases.
 Community-based learning options will be established to improve access and continuity of education, with a focus on girls.
-Children who are vulnerable to violence, exploitation, abuse and recruitment into armed forces and groups will be identified and referred to services to address their needs.
-UNICEF will ensure a supply chain approach that moves critical supplies to hard-to-reach areas.
+Children who are vulnerable to violence, exploitation, abuse, and recruitment into armed forces and groups will be identified and referred to services to address their needs.
+UNICEF will pursue social and behavioral research and ensure a supply chain approach that moves critical supplies to hard-to-reach areas.

-Humanitarian action will support the community and national and state-level government to respond; and strengthen local capacities through established and new partnerships with civil society organizations.
-UNICEF will support complementary approaches including fixed, outreach and rapid response programming.
-UNICEF's field presence in each of the administrative areas of South Sudan will support the localization strategy and enable close monitoring of the quality of interventions.
-This field presence will also enables tailored negotiations that are key to humanitarian access and the delivery of assistance.
+Humanitarian action will support the community and national and state-level Government to respond and strengthen local capacities through established and new partnerships with civil society organizations.
+UNICEF will support complementary approaches including fixed, outreach, and rapid response programming.
+UNICEF's field presence will support the localization strategy and enable close monitoring of the quality of interventions.
+This field presence will also enable tailored negotiations that are key to humanitarian access and the delivery of assistance.
+UNICEF commits to strengthened coordination as leader of the WASH and Nutrition Clusters and the Child Protection Area of Responsibility, and co-lead of the Education Cluster.
+UNICEF also supports national and subnational clusters.

 Programme targets